TritonDataCenter/triton-kubernetes/docs/guide/cluster-manager.md

 Cluster Managers can manage multiple clusters across regions/data-centers and/or clouds.
 It is a global cluster manager which will run on Triton and manages Kubernetes environments.
 This cluster manager will manage environments running on any region of any supported cloud.

-To run the cli in interactive mode, run the following:
+To create cluster manager, run the following:
 ```
 $ triton-kubernetes create manager
 ✔ Backend Provider: Local
-create manager called
 ✔ Cluster Manager Name: dev-manager
 ✔ Private Registry: None
 ✔ Rancher Server Image: Default